Gender neutrality in languages with gendered third-person pronouns: Speaker variation

 Another study found an effect of social distance on speaker judgments of singular they use.
 Usage was judged to be more acceptable when the speaker was not personally close with the referent, compared to use for referents with whom the speaker was personally close.
 The authors suggested that, in the former case, the referent's gender may be less likely to be known or relevant.

 Reference to males and females

 Generic he

 Forms of the pronoun he were used for both males and females during the Middle English and Modern English periods.
-Susanne Wagner observes that: "There was rather an extended period of time in the history of the English language when the choice of a supposedly masculine personal pronoun (him) said nothing about the gender or sex of the referent."
+Susanne Wagner observed that "There was rather an extended period of time in the history of the English language when the choice of a supposedly masculine personal pronoun (him) said nothing about the gender or sex of the referent."
 An early example of prescribing the use of he to refer to a person of unknown gender is Anne Fisher's 1745 grammar book A New Grammar.
 Older editions of Fowler also took this view.
 This usage continues to this day: